OneTakashi/The-Enchanted-Dectective/AlphaReleases.md

 # Alpha Releases

 !!
-YOU CAN VIEW THE ALPHA RELEASES ON THE MASTER TREE !!
+YOU CAN VIEW THE ALPHA RELEASES ON THE MASTER BRANCH !!

-(Alpha V1.0 is now live)
+(Alpha V1.0 - LIVE)
+(Alpha V1.1 - Coming Soon...)